konflux-ci/architecture/architecture/index.md

 data-plane resources.
 The system responds to user requests by creating and managing the lifecycle of these resources.

+- An [Application] represents a functionally coherent set of git branches that should be built, tested, and released together.
+The user provides and names their [Applications].
+They are generally long-lived and don't change much after they are created.
+- A [Component] represents an image to build from a particular git branch (and a particular context directory).
+It is owned by an [Application].
+The user provides and names their [Components] and specifies which git repositories and branches they relate to.
+The user may add, remove, or change [Components] over the lifespan of an [Application].
+- A [Snapshot] represents a collection of particular image builds, mapped to the [Components] of an [Application].
+A [Snapshot] is owned by an [Application].
+Generally, the [integration-service] produces new [Snapshots] automatically in response to completed builds.
+It is also possible for the user to construct and provide [Snapshots] to test or release deliberate combinations of images.
+Old [Snapshots] are garbage collected if not bound to other resources like a [SnapshotEnvironmentBinding] or a [Release].
+- An [IntegrationTestScenario] represents a test that should be run against new [Snapshots] that belong to a particular [Application].
+It is owned by an [Application].
+The user provides writes tekton pipelines that test their application and registers them with the system by creating [IntegrationTestScenarios].
+- An [Environment] represents a destination that [application-service] and the [gitops-service] can deploy things to.
+Multiple [Applications] in the same workspace can deploy to the same [Environment].
+An [Environment] may be long lived (like the `development` [Environment] provided by the system as part of the initialization of a user's workspace) or may be short-lived and ephemeral (like the temporary [Environments] created by the [integration-service] as a part of its test execution processes).
+- A [DeploymentTargetClaim] represents a request to provision a new deployment target.
+An [Environment] is backed by a [DeploymentTargetClaim].
+The [DeploymentTargetClaim] causes new deployment targets to be provisioned which are represented by [DeploymentTargets] that get bound to it.
+These are typically created and destroyed by the [integration-service] as a part of its test execution processes.
+- A [SnapshotEnvironmentBinding] represents a request to deploy a particular set of images (represented by a [Snapshot]) to a particular location (represented by an [Environment]).
+  A [SnapshotEnvironmentBinding] is owned by an [Application].
+The [integration-service promotes images] by updating the [SnapshotEnvironmentBinding] associated with an [Environment].
+The [SnapshotEnvironmentBinding] is generally long-lived.
+- A [ReleasePlan] represents a release pipeline that can be used to release a [Snapshot] to some destination, depending on the implementation of the release pipeline.
+A [ReleasePlan] is owned by an [Application].
+It can operate in two modes, one which executes a "tenant" release pipeline in the user's workspace, and another when used in conjunction with a [ReleasePlanAdmission] where it executes a "managed" release pipeline in a separate privileged workspace owned by another team.
+  The [ReleasePlan] is generally long-lived.
+- A [ReleasePlanAdmission] represents an *acceptance* of release pipeline content from another team's workspace into *this* workspace.
+It is used exclusively in conjunction with a [ReleasePlan] to represent agreement on details about how to release [Snapshots] across workspace boundaries.
+  The [ReleasePlanAdmission] is generally long-lived.
+- A [Release] represents a request to release a particular set of images (represented by a [Snapshot]) by particular means (represented by the release pipeline details in a [ReleasePlan]).
+The creation of a [Release] causes [release-service] to create a release PipelineRun in one or more workspaces depending on details in the associated [ReleasePlan] and [ReleasePlanAdmission].

 ## Service (Component) Context

 Each service that makes up AppStudio is further explained in its own document.